|

 • Heat olive oil in a large Dutch oven over medium-high heat.

-• Brown the meat to lock in the flavour (about 2 minutes per side).
+• Brown the meat to lock in the flavor (about 2 minutes per side).
 Set the roast aside.

 • Reduce the heat to medium and add 1 cup of the beef broth, scraping with a wooden spoon to deglaze the bottom of the pan.

-• Place roast in the centre of the vegetables.
+• Place roast in the center of the vegetables.ย

-• Season with salt and pepper, cover and bake in the 300° F oven for 2 hours.
+• Season with salt and pepper, cover and bake at 300ยฐ F for 2 hours.

 Notes

-• The best cut of venison for this dish is the back strap, prime rib roast.
-A round roast can also be used as often the back strap is reserved for venison steaks.
+• The best cut of venison for this dish is a back strap, prime rib roast.
+A round roast can also be used, as often the back strap is reserved for venison steaks.

 • Slow cooking makes for a more tender cut of deer meat.
-The rule of thumb is one hour per pound at an oven set to 300 degrees F. So cooking time will depend on the size of the roast.
+The rule of thumb is one hour per pound at an oven set to 300ยฐF, so cooking time will depend on the size of the roast.

-• You may cook longer and lower, just be sure that the internal temperature reaches 175 degrees.
+• You may cook longer and lower, but just be sure that the internal temperature of the meat reaches 175ยฐF.

-• For a faster cook time, try baking at 350 for half an hour per pound.
+• For a faster cook time, try baking at 350ยฐF for half an hour per pound.

-• This roast may be cooked in a slow cooker.
-Follow all of the steps and then place everything into a crock pot.
-Cook on low for 6-8 hours or high for 3-4 hours.
+• For a slow cooker venison roast, first sear the meat in a large skillet and then place everything into a crockpot.
+Cook on low for 6-8 hours or high for 3-4 hours. ย

 Nutrition